California State Registration

 - Filing fee of $675, payable to the Department of Business Oversight;

-- Cover letter clearly stating the name of the applicant, the Org-Id number (if known), and the franchisor's fiscal year-end date;
+- Cover letter clearly stating the name of the applicant, the Organization (Org) Id number if known, and the franchisor's fiscal year-end date;

-- Uniform Franchise Registration Application and a signed and notarized Signature Verification Page and Corporate Acknowledgment (by an officer or general partner of the franchisor or an individual with a power of attorney if the appropriate resolution is attached); and a signed and notarized Signature Verification Page and Corporate Acknowledgment (by an officer or general partner of the franchisor or an individual with a power of attorney if the appropriate resolution is attached);
+- Uniform Franchise Registration Application and a signed and notarized Signature Verification Page and Corporate Acknowledgment (by an officer or general partner of the franchisor, or an individual with power of attorney if the appropriate resolution is attached);

 - Customer Authorization of Disclosure of Financial Records;